apache/infrastructure-website/content/pages/infra-incubator.md

 **Website**

 Standard practice is to create a web site repository via <a href="https://selfserve.apache.org/" target="_blank_">SelfServe</a>, and then use .asf.yaml for publishing on $project.apache.org.

+## Contacting Infra ##

+If there is a problem, or you need Infra to do something, the best option is to start a _Jira_ ticket assigned to Infra.
+That helps us and you track progress on whatever the thing is.

+For more informal contact, you can use the _asfinfra_ Slack channel in the Apache Slack workspace, or send an email.
+Further details are [here](contact.html).